theboxahaan/whatsapp-shell/README.md

 	- [x] A ~250 byte response is sent from the server which I don't get yet.
 Get that msg
 	- [x] Repair the parser `Y`
 - [x] Correctly send device pairing info to the server.
 Don't know for sure if it's correct though.
-- [ ] After a correct message containing pairing device info is sent, the server terminates the cnx with a `515` error message.
+- [x] After a correct message containing pairing device info is sent, the server terminates the cnx with a `515` error message.
 Now a new login session needs to be started.
+- [ ] `bad-mac` stanza after sending a `logout` request.
+Could it be because the keys are reset after the successful login stanza.
+We do get `companion_enc_static` in that stanza.
 - [ ] Refactor `wap.py`
 - [ ] Refactor `wshell.py`
 - [ ] Replicate `libsignal-protocol`'s signing algo and see how it is diff from `DJM`